DEFRA/cdp-portal-frontend/README.md

 The Portal Frontend uses [Redis](https://redis.io/) for session storage.
 When the application is run on AWS it does so on a Redis/ElastiCache Cluster, locally it uses 1 Redis instance.
-To set up Redis locally refer to the documentation found:
+To set up Redis locally, refer to the documentation found:

 - [https://redis.io/docs/getting-started/installation](https://redis.io/docs/getting-started/installation)